DiyarErol/secure-cleanup-toolkit/docs/GIT_WORKFLOW.md

 # GitHub Repository Setup — Git Commands

-This file contains the complete git workflow for publishing **MindForge-EventSeverity** to GitHub.
+This file contains the complete git workflow for publishing **Secure Cleanup Toolkit** to GitHub.

 ---